-Topics

-Key achievements throughout 2021

-Carbon Emissions In 2021, European Energy's share of renewable energy production contributed to the avoidance of more than 142 thousand tonnes of CO2e emissions.

-We have displaced 3.2 million tonnes of CO2e since 2004.

-215 MW built and acquired when operational

-Environmental Management

-We have reviewed our environmental policy and integrated it into a QHSE Policy.

-Partnerships with contractors

-specialized in Waste from Electrical and Electronic Equipment (WEEE).

-Biodiversity

-(925 football fields) of farmland transformed into solar PV projects, leading to a reduction in the use of pesticides and fertilizers.

-Pilot project to measure our local direct impact on biodiversity.

-Biodiversity initiatives implemented in several Danish projects.

-Preventive measures

-In Q2 2021 we published our Group QHSE Vision and Mission Statement.

-In Q3 2021 we published our QHSE Policy.

-Monitoring and Reactive measures

-Published for the first time H&S monitoring rates:

-Includes non-lost time injuries, lost-time injuries and fatalities.
-In 2021, no fatalities were reported and rates are based on two lost-time injuries reported.

-Topics People Community Involvement Business Ethics

-Key achievements throughout 2021

-Training offered to all hiring managers on minimizing bias in decision making, and we also invested in technology to help identify biased language in our job ads.

-of all employees participated in a professional course that enhanced their professional and/or leadership capabilities.
+Topics Key achievements throughout 2021 People Training offered to all hiring managers on minimizing bias in decision making, and we also invested in technology to help identify biased language in our job ads.36% o of all employees participated in a professional course that enhanced their professional and/or leadership capabilities.Addressed concerns raised in 200's workplace assessment by facilitating stress workshops and guidelines, improving office facilities and ergonomic conditions.74% o666 </th Local Job Creation Local jobs created directly and indirectly.

-of employees participated in industry related conferences, fairs or workshops.

-Addressed concerns raised in 2020's workplace assessment

-by facilitating stress workshops and guidelines, improving office facilities and ergonomic conditions.

-of employees participated in our yearly workplace assessment - the results will lead to new action plans.

-Local Job Creation

-Local jobs created directly and indirectly.

 176 new employees and 625 FTES through subcontractors.

-Projects with local communities financed in four different countries

-By year-end, 90% of all employees completed an anti-corruption and anti-bribery course.
+Community Involvement Projects with local communities financed in four different countries Business Ethics By year-end, 90% of all employees completed an anti-corruption and anti-bribery course.
 All major supplier contracts with anti-corruption and CSR clauses implemented since January 2021.

-Development and implementation of a

-Data Ethics Policy

-Responsible Procurement

-Screened more than 20% of our critical suppliers against sustainability criteria.

-Partnerships with third-party quality assurance institutes for PV modules and steel structures.

-Active collaboration with supply chain transparency working groups.

-Tax Contributions

-We continued complying with international transfer pricing policies throughout the past year.
+Responsible Procurement Screened more than 20% of our critical suppliers against sustainability criteria.Partnerships with third-party quality assurance institutes for PV modules and steel structures.Active collaboration with supply chain transparency working groups.
+Tax Contributions We continued complying with international transfer pricing policies throughout the past year.

-Climate and Environment